 Your rubbish, recycling or garden waste should be put out for collection at the designated collection point for your property in the correct bin.
 It should be out for collection no earlier than 6:00pm the evening before, and no later than 6:00am on collection days.

-You can find out your collection days here or via your iexeter app.
+You can find out your collection days When is my bin collected? or via your iexeter app.

 Your landlord will have insurance for the property but this will not cover your contents.
 If you have valuables it is advisable to get your own to protect against theft, loss or damage of your personal possessions.
 We can not endorse any particular options but would advise that an internet search will provide you with a number of options to choose from.